eversign/eversign-php-sdk/README.md

 #### Adding files to the Document [Method: Create Document]
 Files are added to a document by instantiating an `Eversign\File` object.
 The standard way of choosing a file to upload is appending the file's path using the `setFilePath()` method and then appending your file using the `appendFile()` method.

+Uploading a file is mandatory without which the createDocument method will fail.
+As an alternative you may upload a blank PDF and add 'note' or 'text' field types.

 ```
 $file = new File();